 Patients should remain alert for the signs and symptoms of serious arteriothrombotic events (e.g. chest pain, shortness of breath, weakness, slurring of speech), which can occur without warnings.
 Patients should be instructed to see a physician immediately in case of such an event.

 Haematological effects:

-Use of diclofenac are recommended only for short term treatment.
+Use of Diclofenac Potassium tablets 50mg are recommended only for short term treatment.

 During prolonged treatment with diclofenac, as with other NSAIDs, monitoring of the blood count is recommended.